alexeykuz-sys/MyRecipe-MS3/README.md

 - Navbar - Logo is clear and describes the purpose of the website.
 It has a link to home page.
 Navbar menu has three options: Recipes, Register and Log in leading user to the specific pages.
 Once loged in, use sees Menu options of Profile and Edit Recipes.
 - Footer - simple footer that has links to social media and website slogan.
 All links open correct pages.
 2. LogIn and /LogOut pages allowed user to log in/out with required fields input min amount of text. if user put a wrong username or password, user gets specific notifcation on the screen.
 3. Register page - allows user to register with username and password.
-It has a requirement to put min number of symbols and a-z and 0-9.  if user insert less symbo
+It has a requirement to put min number of symbols and a-z and 0-9.  if user insert less symbols, they get warning notification.
+If username already exist, user gets warning notification.

 # Deployment